Could you be the next Linda Skeens?

 The Langwith Show takes place on Saturday 3 September at Rhubarb Farm, Langwith from 12noon – 4pm.
 As well as the judged entries there will also be stalls and activities from a variety of local crafters and community organisations including a Viking encampment, belly dancers, live music and entertainment, a dog show, birds of prey, food and deink and lots more.

-Could you be the their Langwith Linda?
+Could you be the Langwith Linda?

 For more information please visit the Rhubarb Farm website.